artemeknyazev/generic-api/README.md

 **NOTE:** First query may timeout or take some time because this is a free Heroku dyno

 Available API endpoints are described in the [API documentation on SwaggerHub](https://app.swaggerhub.com/apis/artemeknyazev/generic-api).
-You can also try sending API requests from their build-in tool
+You can also try sending API requests from their built-in tool

 ## Installation